ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-FS differs from `ss3sim` mainly in that it uses user-specified text manipulation commands (e.g. "change line 50 from 0 to 1") to alter model setups rather than the approach of `ss3sim`, which uses modular functions tailored to specific purposes.
+FS differs from `ss3sim` mainly in that it uses user-specified text manipulation commands (e.g. "change line 50 from 0 to 1") to alter model configurations rather than the approach of `ss3sim`, which uses modular functions tailored to specific purposes.
-Since FS does not rely on pre-built manipulation functions, FS works well for testing arbitrary assessment models [@lee2012; @piner2011; @lee2011].
+Since FS does not rely on pre-built manipulation functions, FS works well for testing arbitrary assessment models and model configurations [@lee2012; @piner2011; @lee2011].
-In contrast, FS cannot make complicated structural changes to a model (e.g. adding time-varying parameters or changing the survey years), making it more difficult to induce and test structural differences between OMs and EMs.
+In contrast, FS cannot make complicated structural changes to a model setup (e.g. adding time-varying parameters or changing the survey years), making it more difficult to induce and test structural differences between OMs and EMs.
 In addition, the current version of FS